Vision Internet limited. The source for web hosting, UK domain names and web design

 IP Deny Manager

-You can block an e-mail using spam filters.
+You can block an email using spam filters for either a user's email account or your entire hosting account.
 There are many definitions of spam, but one particularly useful one is the following:

 Also refer to Spam Assassin for another approach to dealing with spam.

-3. Click on the required header field in the first drop-down list.
-These are the various fields in any e-mail message.
+5. Click on the required header field in the first drop-down list.
+These are the various fields in any email message.

 • equals - match the text exactly (whole words only).
 "Credit" will block "Credit".